Can Congestion Pricing Raise Awareness and Save the World?

-Congestion pricing offers some important benefits to lawmakers and the users of transportation services alike.
+Congestion pricing offers some important benefits to lawmakers and users of transportation services alike.
 These include:

-It helps postpone the need for new capital projects such as bridges and highways, allowing for the better utilization of existing infrastructure.
+- It helps to postpone the need for new capital projects such as bridges and highways, allowing for the better utilization of existing infrastructure.

 Different Approaches to Congestion Pricing